First-Iraqi-Bank/fib-ios-sdk/README.md

  this one is used to check the status of a specific payment, It has two parameters:

-`paymentID`: when you are trying to get the status of a payment whether it has been paid or still not, you need to check it using the paymentID, keep reading and you will learn how to get your hands the `paymentID`.
+`paymentID`: an ID which is used to indicate which transaction you need to check.

 `completion`: which gives you a feedback about the status.

-PayWithFIBView has an instance of `UIButton` which you can customize for example like that:
+`PayWithFIBView` has an instance of `UIButton` which you can customize for example like that:

 `fibView.button.setTitle(“any” custom title, for: .normal)`, and also you can assign the logic for handling payment with `FIB` your self, Incase you want to use the `SDK` but you want to use your won UI, we got your back: